Lr-2002/nips2025_rebuttal/main.md

 ### Q1: The authors introduce a low-cost mobile AR teleoperation pipeline, but they don't thoroughly evaluate its reliability, the fidelity of the captured data, or how it compares to other collection methods.
 Such analyses are crucial, since the community impact of a dataset hinges on its quality.

 **Response:**

 We appreciate your concern about validating our AR teleoperation system.
 Our system demonstrates several advantages over traditional methods:

-System Foundation and Stability: Our system is developed using commercial AR solutions—ARCore and ARKit—across different devices.
+1. **System Foundation and Stability**: Our system is developed using commercial AR solutions—ARCore and ARKit—across different devices.
 These platforms utilize mature VIO (Visual-Inertial Odometry) algorithms that fuse IMU and camera data.
 This approach has been extensively validated in the literature (e.g., VINS-MONO and subsequent works), providing strong evidence of tracking stability.
 Additionally, we drew inspiration from prior projects such as Mujoco_AR, which have demonstrated comparable levels of robustness.
 Building on these foundations, we made further improvements to enhance system reliability.

-Data Quality and Usability: The demonstrations collected using our AR system consistently enable the training of effective VLA models, indicating that the data is of high and reliable quality.
+2. **Data Quality and Usability**: The demonstrations collected using our AR system consistently enable the training of effective VLA models, indicating that the data is of high and reliable quality.
 Most models trained on this data are able to perform the intended tasks successfully, further validating the stability of our data collection approach.
 ### Q2: In Table 1, the paper only lists a few qualitative feature comparisons with prior datasets.
 It lacks detailed, quantitative metrics—e.g., overall scale, number of demonstrations, task diversity, and data quality—information that's essential for assessing the dataset's true value.

 **Response:**